Preparing to make the 13-hour journey home to Minneapolis, I have several reflections on my COP26 experience in Glasgow, Scotland.

 Going to sleep and preparing to go to the airport tonight, I know that I will prepare for the next COP in Egypt, to be with relatives and continue in the fight to protect our homelands.
 I am looking forward to being home, my feet on the homelands of my Dakota and Anishinaabe peoples.
 It is with tremendous gratitude and appreciation that I leave Edinburgh, Scotland.
 Knowing that there is a movement, held with conviction, and that Indigenous peoples of our world are the key to climate justice, gives me hope for our planet.

 Kyle Hill is Assistant Professor at the University of North Dakota, School of Medicine and Health Sciences, Dept. of Indigenous Health and Associate Faculty at Johns Hopkins University, Bloomberg School of Public Health, Center for American Indian Health.
-He is a member of Climate Generation’s Window into COP26 Delegation this November.
+He is a member of Climate Generation’s Window into COP26 Delegation.
 His primary area of research is Indigenous Traditional Ecological Knowledges, cultural engagement and how these practices are critical for both, health equity within Indigenous communities and adaptation/mitigation of climate change.
-Learn more about Kyle and subscribe to follow his experience at COP26.
+Learn more about Kyle.